menu

 Demographics

-The citizens of Bartlett - Ericson are slightly better educated than the national average of 21.84% for all cities and towns, with 24.71% of adults in Bartlett - Ericson having a bachelor's degree or advanced degree.
+The education level of Bartlett - Ericson citizens is a little higher than the average for US cities and towns: 24.71% of adults in Bartlett - Ericson have at least a bachelor's degree.

 The per capita income in Bartlett - Ericson in 2018 was $35,158, which is upper middle income relative to Nebraska and the nation.
 This equates to an annual income of $140,632 for a family of four.
 However, Bartlett - Ericson contains both very wealthy and poor people as well.